apcreagh/MS-GAIT_InterpretableDL/README.md

 For more information we direct the reader to: https://github.com/albermax/innvestigate

 If using this code, please cite: <br />
-Creagh A P., Lipsmeier F, Lindemann M, De Vos M, (2021). "<em>Interpretable Deep Learning for the Remote Characterisation of Ambulation in Multiple Sclerosis using Smartphones</em>", arXiv
+Creagh, A.P., Lipsmeier, F., Lindemann, M., and De Vos, M. Interpretable deep learning for the remote characterisation of ambulation in multiple sclerosis using smartphones.
+Sci Rep 11, 14301 (2021). https://doi.org/10.1038/s41598-021-92776-x

 Deep networks were built using Python v3.7.4. through a Keras framework v2.2.4 with a Tensorflow v1.14 back-end.
 The iNNvestigate library is based on Keras and  requires a supported Keras-backend a Tensorflow backend (tested with Python v3.6, Tensorflow v1.12):